-- A. It's the first time you've recorded an album. - B. You want to release your songs on vinyl, but not sure if the mixes are vinyl friendly. - C. You're not 100% happy with the mixes, and unsure if the mastering process will be able to address certain issues.
+- 1) It's the first time you've recorded an album. - 2) You're not 100% happy with the mixes, and unsure if the mastering process will be able to address certain issues.

 If you're using an experienced recording engineer to produce your album, then chances are your mixes are in great shape.
-If you still feel like you want us to have a listen then we'd be happy to.
+If you still feel like you want us to have a listen, then we'd be happy to.

-11. Tips for Vinyl Mastering
+11. Tips for Vinyl releases

-There are physical limits to what the head of a lathe can produce when cutting vinyl.
+There are physical limits to what the head of a lathe can endure when cutting vinyl.
 Following are some general tips for mixes destined for vinyl;

-- A. Have the kick and bass centered in the mix. (not panned left and right). - B. Also avoid stereo panning any other 'bass heavy' instruments.
-Think bass, think mono. - C. Try and eliminate as much sibilance as possible on the vocal track (de-essing) - D. Avoid excessive amounts of sub bass frequencies (below 40Hz), as well as excessive top end (above 16kHz). - E. Avoid excessive buss compression and limiting.
+- 1) Have the kick and bass centered in the mix. (not panned left and right).

+Also avoid stereo panning any other 'bass heavy' instruments.
+Think bass, think mono. - 2) Try and eliminate as much sibilance as possible on the vocal track (de-essing) - 3) Avoid excessive amounts of sub bass frequencies (below 40Hz), as well as excessive top end (above 16kHz). - 4) Avoid excessive buss compression and limiting.